vojtechkral/bard/doc/book/extensions.md

 # Custom Extensions

-bard Markdown syntax can be extended using "HTML" code.
+Bard Markdown syntax can be extended using "HTML" code.
 Since inline HTML code is otherwise unused (it would not be very useful in TeX/PDF output), it is repurposed as a way to call into user-defined extensions.

 For example, in the following Markdown: